 Executive functioning skills are the abilities that help us accomplish daily tasks.
 For students, this includes seemingly simple tasks like following a schedule, finding a homework assignment to turn it in, and gathering necessary materials for a class.
-While these examples feel like simple and easy tasks for many of us, they are actually often areas of significant struggle for kids and teens with executive functioning deficits.
+While these examples feel like simple and easy tasks for many of us, they are actually often areas of significant struggle for some kids and teens.

 Below are some accommodations and supports that educators can put into place to help learners develop compensatory strategies to succeed.

 Post Daily Schedule.
 Post a daily schedule to help students know what is planned for the day.
 This can be a simple list posted on the board with an order of what topics or activities you will go through in class.

 Individualized Schedule.
 Create an individualized schedule for a student to help them keep track of where they are going throughout the day.
 This schedule can be posted right on their binders (or inside).

 Homework Folder or Binder.
 Create a designated homework folder for students in need.
 List “To do” on one side of the folder and “Done” on the other side.
 This provides organizational support and a reminder for what assignments need to be accomplished.
 Use this free homework binder page to help students create their own individualized binder covers.